ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/schema.md

 }
 ```

 Suppose we wish to make the first value of `versions.created` the main ordering key - ideally under a name `published_date`.
-This should be either extracted prior to insertion or at insert time using ClickHouse Materialized views or Materialized columns.
+This should be either extracted prior to insertion or at insert time using ClickHouse [materialized views](/en/guides/developer/cascading-materialized-views) or [materialized columns](/en/sql-reference/statements/alter/column#materialize-column).

 Materialized columns represent the simplest means of extracting data at query time and are preferred if the extraction logic can be captured as a simple SQL expression.
-As an example, the `published_date` can be added to the arxiv schema as a Materialized column and defined as an ordering key as follows:
+As an example, the `published_date` can be added to the arxiv schema as a materialized column and defined as an ordering key as follows:

 ```sql
 CREATE TABLE arxiv